As an Enrolled Nurse, you have the opportunity to work across the health sector.

 - Evidence of immunisation in accordance with the Department of Health - Immunisation for Health Care Workers guidelines.
 Evidence of Immunisation status is required to be provided to Alpine Institute prior to Professional Experience Placement commencement.

 - VETASSESS Testing: Attain at least Australian Core Skills Framework (ACSF) Level 3 in reading, writing, learning, and oral communication and ACSF Level 3 in numeracy for program entry.

 - Ability to meet the physical demands of nursing work, particularly the requirements of patient handling.

-- The ability to meet the requirements of training delivery over 3 days a week, plus an additional 6 hours of Self-directed learning a week; and full time PEP for a total of 11 weeks.
+- The ability to meet the requirements of training delivery over 4 days a week, plus an additional 4 hours of self-directed learning a week; and full-time PEP for a total of 11 weeks.

 Contact Alpine Institute to register your interest

 Please call (03) 5751 9400 or click on the Apply Now button below regarding expression of interest in this course.

 Alpine Institute will send an Application Pack which includes:

 This form includes candidate details and self-assessment information and will be discussed in the Pre Training Interview.

 Make an appointment with Alpine Institute on (03) 5751 9400 or firstname.lastname@example.org